leetjoy/council/weekly_summary_21-Oct-2023.md

 - **How you can earn $JOY as a creator:** [Join YPP |](https://gleev.xyz/ypp) [Sell your videos as NFTs](https://www.joystream.org/ru/#video-nfts) | [Set up your creator token](https://www.joystream.org/ru/#creator-tokens)
 - **How you can earn $JOY as a DAO participant:** [Join a Working Group](https://pioneerapp.xyz/#/working-groups/openings) | [Validate and Stake](https://handbook.joystream.org/system/nomination) | [Opportunities](https://discord.com/channels/811216481340751934/1119240044830527529)

+# Disclaimer

+All forward looking statements, estimates and commitments found in this blog post should be understood to be highly uncertain, not binding and for which no guarantees of accuracy or reliability can be provided.
+To the fullest extent permitted by law, in no event shall Joystream, Jsgenesis or our affiliates, or any of our directors, employees, contractors, service providers or agents have any liability whatsoever to any person for any direct or indirect loss, liability, cost, claim, expense or damage of any kind, whether in contract or in tort, including negligence, or otherwise, arising out of or related to the use of all or part of this post, or any links to third party websites.